 Total driving time: 3-4 hours.

-In the morning, transfer independently or take the hotel shuttle to the airport for your continued journeys.
+In the morning, enjoy a private transfer to the airport for your continued journeys.